lofar-astron/DP3/docs/doxygen/bda.md

    use in later iterations.
 These steps include:
    - Calibrate
    - DDECal
-6. The DPPP input should allow specifying the BDA operations above.
+6. The DP3 input should allow specifying the BDA operations above.

 ### Non-requirements